Our Services

 Helpful Resources

-Positive stress can boost motivation, focus, and muscle readiness, leading to firmer, more responsive muscles and quick relaxation after excitement.
-Whether you notice wobbly knees when happy, have ADHD-related sensitivity, or want to channel eustress into better posture and strength, strategies like mindful breathing, progressive muscle relaxation, targeted exercises, and postural checks can help.
+Positive stress (eustress) can sharpen motivation, focus, and muscle readiness — leading to firmer, more responsive muscles and faster relaxation after excitement.
+Whether you experience wobbly knees when happy, ADHD-related sensitivity, or simply want to channel eustress into better posture and strength, proven strategies help: mindful breathing, progressive muscle relaxation, targeted exercises, and postural checks.

 Positive stress—often called "eustress"—is a normal, healthy response that can boost motivation, focus, and even physical strength.
 Whether you notice "wobbly" knees when happy or feel a surge of energy before a big task, understanding how this form of stress interacts with muscle tone and conditions like ADHD can help you harness it for better health and performance.